 or

-Geometric Mean = (C1*C2*…*CN)1/N
+Geometric Mean = (C1×C2×…×CN)1/N

 Where “N” is the number of data points for the period analyzed and “C” is the concentration for each of the “N” data points.

-Mass emission rate is obtained from the following calculation for any calendar day:
+Mass Emission Rate.
+The rate of discharge expressed in mass.
+The mass emission rate is obtained from the following calculation for any calendar day:

 Mass emission rate (lb/day) =